Skip to content

 make demo

-This runs scripts/sprint9_force_mazal_cycle.py, which :
+This runs scripts/force_probe_cycle.py, which :

-1. Takes a snapshot of partzufim_state.
+1. Takes a snapshot of the configuration state.

-4. Reports any Tikkunim emitted.
+4. Reports any rectifiers emitted.

-Explore the corpus
+Explore the public API

 Next steps